CodeOtter/ThusSpokeNpc/README.md

 Let's examine why this is by looking at each parameter in the ```ThusSpokeNpc``` function:

-1. The **Entity ID** (Integer) is the ID of the Game Entity you want to be askable.  (*This value is required.*)
+1. The **Entity ID** (Integer) is the ID of the Game Entity you want to be *askable*.  (*This value is required.*)
 1. The **speak handler** (Function) is a function that is notified whenever the NPC speaks.  (*This value is required*) The parameters of this function are:
   1. The Entity ID of the speaking NPC (Integer)
   1. The message the NPC is speaking (String)
-  1. The reward indictators of triggering this speech.
+  1. The reward indicators of triggering this speech.
 (Object)
-1. The **tolerance** (Integer) is the delay (*in millseconds*) that is imposed in between asks.
+1. The **tolerance** (Integer) is the delay (*in milliseconds*) that is imposed in between asks.
 If the tolerance was at 3000, this would mean when a Player asks the NPC, the NPC will ignore additional asks for the next three seconds.
 If the tolerance is set to 0, an NPC can be asked over and over again without delay.  (*By default the tolerance is set to 0*)
 1. The **range** (Float) is how close the Player has to be to the NPC for ask requests to be handled.
 If the range is set to 0, the Player can be anywhere to ask an NPC.  (*The default is 0*)
 1. The **banter** (Integer) is the percent chance an NPC will engage in banter.
 Banter is random speech, indicated by adding ```banter: true``` to the conditions of an NPC message.
 If the banter is set to 0, the NPC will never engage in banter.  (*By default this value is 0*)
 1. The **banter delay** (Integer) is the delay (*in milliseconds*) that an NPC will wait before checking to engage in banter.
 If the banter delay is set to 0, the NPC will never engage in banter.  (*By default this value is 0)